NatTuck/ntuck-neu/content/2020-09/cs5335/notes/01-welcome/01-topics.md

 ## What are we doing this semester?

+ - I'm Nat Tuck
+ - This is "Robotic Science and Systems" CS5335 / CS4610
+ - Video lectures: One take no edits
  - We're going to be exploring control programs for mobile robots.
  - What makes a mobile robot?
    - Sensors, Actuators, Control Program, Autonomous Behavior